micidonal/Planneregy/README.md

 **Need To Do**
  - Test the code using Expo ('expo start' or 'npx expo start' depending on imports to local machine) and your iPhone (download ExpoGo from AppStore)
     - Makes it through App.js, Login.js, OnBoardingScreen.js, DataModel.js, BeforeLoginScreen.js
-    - Gets to Calendar.js/PlanOnCalendar.js and breaks, the code is Calendar.js specifically is awful, lots of issues, can't seem to figure it out
+    - Gets to Calendar.js/PlanOnCalendar.js and breaks, the code in Calendar.js specifically is awful, lots of issues, can't seem to figure it out

 # How to Test
  - Clone this repo locally